Constitution of Pty Ltd company

 We strongly recommend you take preliminary steps to protect your Intellectual Property/Brand or ensure that the IP/Brand of the business in which you are considering investing has a minimum level of protection.

-This will assist you to quickly identify any potentially similar business names which may cause brand confusion, and may afford you the opportunity to reconsider your business name so that it is more unique.
+This will assist you in quickly identifying any potentially similar business names which may cause brand confusion and may afford you the opportunity to reconsider your business name so that it is more unique.

 This can include quick inexpensive online tasks via the Australian Securities & Investments Commission's (ASIC) website such as:

-Checking the availability of your business name; and
+✅ Checking the availability of a business name; and

-Reservation period: A company name is reserved for a period of 2 months from the date of ASIC's approval.
+Reservation period: A business name is reserved for a period of 2 months from the date of ASIC's approval.

 Extension of name reservation: An application for an extension of name reservation for a further period of up to 2 months can be lodged with ASIC prior to the reservation expiry date.